lgleto/TopNews-Andoid-iOS/README.md

 ### Controller Activity/Fragment

 In this example it's written using fragments, but the process is similar in an Activity.
 The first thing we need to bind the ViewModel with the controller.
-After the ViewModel initializatiom it must be created an observer that references the `viewLifeCycleOwner`, which in this case represents the Fragment lifecycle.
-Whit this done the obsever will run whenever the `viewLifeCycleOwner` stays active.
+After the ViewModel initialization it must be created an observer that references the `viewLifeCycleOwner`, which in this case represents the Fragment lifecycle.
+Whit this done the observer will run whenever the `viewLifeCycleOwner` stays active.

 ```kotlin
      private lateinit var mainActivityViewModel: ArticlesViewModel